LucaCanali/sparkMeasure/README.md

      See the also [Notes on metrics analysis](docs/Notes_on_metrics_analysis.md).

   - How can I contribute to sparkMeasure?
-    - SparkMeasure has already profited from PR contributions.
+    - SparkMeasure has already profited from users submitting PR contributions.
 Additional contributions are welcome.
     See the [TODO_and_issues list](docs/TODO_and_issues.md) for a list of known issues and ideas on what you can contribute.